MansM/mansm.github.io/_drafts/scaling-your-webapplication-wth-docker.md

 environment for your webapps using docker containers, but you should be able to use it the same way on vm's.

 ##Tooling
 - Docker: In the current IT environment there is never enough speed, VM's are slow and containers are hot.
 Docker is currently the most popular container software.
+- Docker-compose: tool for defining and launching multi-container applications.
 - Haproxy: Opensource load balancer for TCP and HTTP based services
 - Consul: A tool for service discovery and configuration
 - Apache with php: Just an example of an webapplication, but you can use any other webapplication type